|See a better view with a bigger image, or a second view on its box:|

 One one end, in an oval aperture in the fretwork can be read "Lachenal & Co, Patent Concertina Manufacturer, London".
 At the other end is a serial number, 58748.

 I have been told that it is a Lachenal Excelsior, probably dating from 1931.
+This is late period, as Lachenal was taken over by Wheatstone in the mid 1930s.

 It is an English concertina, which means that it produces the same note when a key is pressed, regardless of whether the bellows are going in or out.
 The other main type of concertina is the Anglo, which gives different notes according to bellows direction, like a mouth organ does.